-To further catalyze discovery and scientific impact, OHSU President Joe Robertson and UO President Michael Schill have called for increased partnerships between OHSU and UO faculty.
+To further catalyze discovery and scientific impact, OHSU President Danny Jacobs and UO President Michael Schill have called for increased partnerships between OHSU and UO faculty.
 Three areas are currently being explored: research collaborations, educational programs, and administrative policies.
 The first investment in this collaboration is the launch of Collaborative Seed Grants.

 OHSU-UO COLLABORATIVE SEED GRANT

-We are pleased to announce a new collaborative seed funding mechanism between the University of Oregon and Oregon Health & Science University that aims to build on strengths of faculty at both institutions, deepen UO-OHSU partnerships, and prepare UO-OHSU teams to apply for external funding that will provide long-term support for research programs.
+This funding mechanism, launched in 2018 between the University of Oregon and Oregon Health & Science University, aims to build on strengths of faculty at both institutions, deepen UO-OHSU partnerships, and prepare UO-OHSU teams to apply for external funding that will provide long-term support for collaborative research programs.
 The overall purpose of this CSP is to significantly increase the number of externally funded UO-OHSU collaborative projects.
-If successful and there is sufficient demand, we hope to re-issue this call again next year and to provide additional support to teams who successfully submitted collaborative external funding applications during their CSP.

 MAILING LIST — Stay up to speed about deadlines, new developments and future opportunities.

 Sign up for the OHSU-UO Partnership mailing list